valtix-security/deployment-prereqs/aws/README.md

 # AWS Deployment Prerequisites
 This folder contains a set of terraform scripts which provisions your demo/POC AWS account with a set of pre-requisite steps needed to deploy a valtix firewall appliance.

-## Increase ElasticIP Limits
+## Increase Elastic IP Limits
-A new AWS account by default has a limit of 5 elastic IPs which can be created in it.
-Before you deploy a valtix firewall in your AWS account, you need to request an increase in the elastic IP limit set by AWS.
-Each instance of the valtix firewall consumes an elastic ip.
-An AWS account by default gets 5 elastic ips assigned by aws.
+By default, all AWS accounts are limited to 5 Elastic IPs.
+Before you deploy a valtix firewall in your AWS account, you need to request an increase in the Elastic IP limit set by AWS.
+Each instance of the valtix firewall consumes an Elastic IP.
+An AWS account by default gets 5 Elastic IPs assigned by aws.
 You may request to increase this limit.
 The process usually takes only a few minutes.

-The demo/POC scenario will consume atleast 2 elastic ips.
-If your account has at least 2 free elastic IPs, then you may proceed with the next steps before waiting for the limits to be increased.
+The demo/POC scenario will consume atleast 2 Elastic IPs.
+If your account has at least 2 free Elastic IPs, then you may proceed with the next steps before waiting for the limits to be increased.

 # Quick Start Steps